Simon Nixon: Personal life

 In 2013, Nixon had been living in Chester, and was considering moving abroad, because the British weather is so "bloody awful", but added that "I will always keep my roots in Chester.
 I would never sell my house in Chester - it’s where my family and friends are."

 In 2013, Nixon moved to Jersey.
 He has a "long term girlfriend", and also owns homes in Cornwall, Lake Windermere, Deia, Majorca, and Barbados.
+His property in Malibu, California, dubbed "The Fortress", survived the Palisades Fire in 2025 with minimal damage.

-According to The Sunday Times Rich List in 2021, Nixon is worth £1.8 billion.
+In 2025, the Sunday Times Rich List estimated his net worth to be £1.95 billion.